CumulusNetworks/docs/content/guides/production-ready-automation/User-Guide.md

 To deploy the NetQ CLI configuration commands to several devices at the same time, use Ansible ad-hoc commands from the oob-mgmt-server.

-The following example shows you how to configure the NetQ CLI on all of the Cumulus Linux nodes that use the management VRF:
+The following example shows you how to configure the NetQ CLI on all the Cumulus Linux nodes that use the management VRF:

 ```
 vagrant@oob-mgmt-server:~$ ansible spine:leaf:exit -a 'netq config add cli server api.netq.cumulusnetworks.com access-key <access-key> secret-key <secret-key> premise <netq-premise-name> vrf mgmt port 443'